moshozen/MZRelationalCollectionController/README.md

 [![License](https://img.shields.io/cocoapods/l/MZRelationalCollectionController.svg?style=flat)](http://cocoapods.org/pods/MZRelationalCollectionController)
 [![Platform](https://img.shields.io/cocoapods/p/MZRelationalCollectionController.svg?style=flat)](http://cocoapods.org/pods/MZRelationalCollectionController)

+## Overview

+MZRelationalCollectionController manages KVO on a named relation of an object, providing delegate notification on various changes to the content of the relation, as well as on changes to specified attributes of the objects in the relation collection.
+Very loosely inspired by NSArrayController and NSFetchedResultsController

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.